LordButley/itspuppytime/README.md

 # It’s Puppy Time

 "It's Puppy Time" is a one-stop shop for all your puppy orientated questions.
 It is an information website targetted at prospective and new puppy parents.
 It aims to make welcoming a puppy into the family easy by providing answers to queries and concerns regarding what to do and what to expect.
+As a relatively new puppy owner myself, I found that although all the information regarding puppy care is online, it is dispersed through-out.
+Thus my recent experiences and my puppy Pickle became the inspiration behind the creation of an easy to use website dedicated to puppy care.

 # UX